-Each time I read the following letter, I get a picture in my mind of the honey bee hives I used to see as a kid in rural Pennsylvania: peeling paint, rotting boards, rain-admitting gaps and holes.
-That was before Varroa mites and a host of other diseases, and colonies persisted for decades until the hives disintegrated into compost.
+Each time I read the following letter, I get a picture in my mind of the honey bee hives I used to see as a kid in rural Pennsylvania: peeling paint, rotting boards, rain-admitting gaps, and holes.
+They were hives that fell into rot and ruin.
+That was before Varroa mites and a host of other diseases.
+Back then, colonies persisted for decades until the hives disintegrated into compost.

 But this story is current—very much in the age of Varroa—and comes from Renaldo, a beekeeper in southern Oregon.

 Our children have a hive/colony they were given over 10 years ago.
 The ONE deep, is rotting into the stand, which is leaning against the fence in a state of near collapse.
 The hive consists of one deep with a queen excluder atop that, with two western supers above the queen excluder.
 It is a mess.
 I can only imagine the black horror the comb must be.

 There are numerous holes in the body of the main hive body, rot and ruin reign.
 Yet, this hive/colony has been alive and thriving for over 10 years in its present location.
 When it was given to them, they hoped it would not collapse in the transfer.

 So, we have had numerous purchased, pampered, primped, fed, and loved (if you will) colonies started, helped, protected, and failed.
 We feed them when they start.
 We treat for pests.
 We protect from predators.
 We take little honey and feed in the fall to carry them over.

 Our children’s bees have been thriving for 15 years or more with nothing from humans, though they have taken no honey.
 Fifteen years for a bee hive seems to be a long time, no?
 Why am I confused?